kentaro/marx/README.md

 Marx is designed to achieve visual excellence when written in itself without rendering to some other format, and support basic notation for paragraph writing of Web text.

-In comparison to Markdown, Marx is more preferable in terms of:
+In comparison to Markdown:url=https://daringfireball.net/projects/markdown/, Marx is more preferable in terms of:

 - No multiple notations for same things
 - Easy-to-write URL syntax